Home Things to Do in North America10 Best Airlines to Fly to San Francisco in 2026 (SFO & Oakland)

 5. 🇺🇸 Southwest Airlines

-Southwest doesn’t try to compete with the giants at SFO.
-Instead, they built a smart and efficient base across the bay in Oakland.
-The airline runs over 100 flights a day from OAK, covering key cities across the country without the chaos of a major international hub.
-For many travelers, it ends up being faster, cheaper, and far less stressful.
+Southwest doesn’t compete with the giants at SFO.
+Instead, they built a smart base across the bay at Oakland, running over 100 flights a day from OAK to key cities nationwide.
+For many Bay Area travelers, it ends up being faster, cheaper, and far less stressful than dealing with SFO’s crowds.

 Rapid Rewards keeps things simple.
-You earn based on what you spend, not on complicated charts, and the points never expire.
-The real gem is the Companion Pass, which lets a friend or partner fly free with you, often for up to two years.
-Roundtrip fares from Oakland to major cities often hover between $99 and $299, and that includes perks most airlines charge extra for.
+Points never expire, and the Companion Pass – which lets a friend or partner fly free with you for up to two years – remains one of the best deals in domestic travel.
+Fares from Oakland to major cities still hover between $99 and $299, though the value equation has tightened now that bags cost extra.

 6. 🇬🇧 British Airways

-- 🧠 Pro Tip: When flying BA to SFO, try choosing seats on the upper deck of the A380 in Premium Economy or Business.
+• 🧠 Pro Tip: If your BA flight to SFO operates on the A380 (check the seat map), grab an upper deck seat in Premium Economy or Business.
 It’s quieter, more private, and often overlooked.
+Not every rotation uses the A380, so confirm the aircraft type before booking.

 Flying British Airways into San Francisco feels like stepping into a calm, well-rehearsed routine, one where everything just works.
 The airline’s London-SFO route is built for both business travelers and long-haul leisure flyers, with smooth boarding, sharp service, and a quiet kind of efficiency.
 It’s a solid way to travel between two innovation hubs without giving up comfort.